On a conjecture of Pappas and Rapoport: Introduction

 \subsection{Background}

 Fix a prime $p$.
 Pappas and Rapoport have recently determined conditions which uniquely characterize $p$-adic integral models of Shimura varieties with parahoric level at $p$ \cite{PappasRapoportShtukas}.
 Integral models satisfying these conditions are called \textit{canonical integral models}, and Pappas and Rapoport have conjectured the existence of such models in general.
-Moreover, they prove the conjecture in the case of a Hodge-type Shimura datum $\gx$, under the assumption that the level subgroup $K_p$ at $p$ is a stabilizer parahoric.
+Moreover, they prove the conjecture for Shimura varieties of Hodge type, under the assumption that the level subgroup $K_p$ at $p$ is a stabilizer parahoric (see Definition~\ref{Def:StabilizerParahoric}).
 In this article, we prove the existence of canonical integral models for Hodge-type Shimura varieties with arbitrary parahoric level at $p$ and, more generally, with quasi-parahoric level at $p$.

 When the level subgroup at $p$ is hyperspecial, a collection of smooth integral models for a given Shimura variety can be uniquely characterized by an extension property, similar to the N\'eron mapping property, see \cite{MilnePoints}, \cite{MoonenModels}.
 In this case Kisin has constructed smooth integral models satisfying the extension property for Shimura varieties of abelian type \cite{KisinModels}.
 In this article, we are most interested in the case where the level subgroup at $p$ is (more generally) parahoric in the sense of \cite{BTII}.
 In such cases, even the most accessible Shimura varieties (for example, the Siegel modular varieties) have integral models with complicated singularities, see e.g., \cite{RapoportReduction}, and such models are not so easily characterized.